PART I - INTRODUCTION & QUICK KEY

 These signatures consisted exclusively of the art name Rakusan hand-written in cursive Western script using a nearly dry brush and dilute black ink.

-It was always placed just inside the image area along the lower margin, but was never woodblock-printed.
+It is always placed just inside the image area along the lower margin.

-These continued to be distributed from the Rakusan studio (often years later), and others remained uncirculated.
+These continued to be distributed from the Rakusan studio (often many years later), and others remained uncirculated.